Table of Contents

 In our opinion, birth trauma is the single most overlooked causative factor of the massive rise in chronic illness in our kids today.
-Of course it leads to short term challenges like lowered APGAR scores and difficulty nursing, but the real issue is the long term health and neurological development consequences from birth trauma.
+Of course, it leads to short-term challenges like lowered APGAR scores and difficulty nursing, but the real issue is the long-term health and neurological development consequences of birth trauma.

 Again and again, we see birth trauma correlated with things like:

 - Reflux, colic, constipation

 - Torticollis, plagiocephaly, shoulder dystocia, etc.

 - Autism, sensory processing disorders, ADHD, and other neurodevelopmental challenges